Quick Summary

 How to Seed a Database in Laravel?

-Database seeding in Laravel offers a powerful way to populate your database with initial data, streamlining development and testing.
-Here’s a step-by-step guide to get you started:
+Seeding populates your database with initial data, streamlining development and testing.
+Here’s how you seed a database.

 php artisan make:seeder UsersTableSeeder